binkley/wrong-place-wrong-time/homebrewery.md

 Blending classic fantasy with city street gritty noir, you are fast friends alone in a new, sprawling city, and might encounter fights or opportunities.

-In this crossover, you’re playing as characters well-known in **Nehwon**, the world of Leiber’s creation, set in **Faerûn** for an adventure that promises danger, deception, and the new and unexpected.

 ## Introduction for Players